|

 Transcordia,

-LLC., Scottsdale, AZ Principal Developer:
+LLC., Scottsdale, AZ

-November 2003 – July 2004 Designed and implemented
+2003 – July 2004 (9-months; startup; sold)

-hardware.
-Provided comparative analysis of technologies and
+Text-to-Speech hardware.
+Provided comparative analysis of

-devices, their relative costs, and their suitability to the final
+technologies and devices, their relative costs, and their

-design.
-Technologies: Palm OS 3.5–5.2; J2ME CLDC
+Technologies: Palm OS

-1.x/MIDP 1.x/2.x; CodeWarrior 9.x for Palm OS & Symbian OS;
+3.5–5.2; J2ME CLDC 1.x/MIDP 1.x/2.x; CodeWarrior 9.x for Palm OS

-WebSphere Device Developer 5.5–5.6; IBM J9 VM for Palm OS &
+& Symbian OS; WebSphere Device Developer 5.5–5.6; IBM J9 VM

-Pocket PC, Windows 2000.
+for Palm OS & Pocket PC, Windows 2000.

 |